yarlson/qec/README.md

 ## About

+A Docker Compose extension that intelligently handles multiple compose files by automatically resolving path, name, and port conflicts.

 `qec` is a command-line tool that extends Docker Compose to intelligently handle multiple compose files.
 It solves common microservices orchestration challenges by:

 - Maintaining correct build contexts for each service's directory